rodm/gradle-teamcity-plugin/README.md

 The two plugins add the following configurations.

-* `teamcity` : The `teamcity` configuration is used to define dependencies required at compile time but not to be included in the plugin.
+* `provided` : The `provided` configuration is used to define dependencies required at compile time but not to be included in the plugin.
 By default the plugins add the `agent-api` and `server-api` depenencies when the `java` plugin is also applied.
 * `agent` : The `agent` configuration is used to define additional dependencies to be included in the agent plugin lib directory when used with the agent plugin.
 When used with the server plugin the dependencies are added to the agent directory of the plugin archive.
-* `server` : The `server` configuration is used to define additional dependencies to be include in the server plugin lib directory when used with the server plugin.
+* `server` : The `server` configuration is used to define additional dependencies to be included in the server plugin lib directory when used with the server plugin.
 * `plugin` : The `plugin` configuration is used by the agent plugin when publishing the agent plugin archive.